-The school recognises that some disabled pupils, pupils with SEND and those temporarily disabled, e.g. in a wheelchair while recovering from an accident or operation, may require specialist handling, treatment or facilities.
+The school recognises that some children with additional needs or those who require additional support whilst recovering from illness or accidents, may require specialist handling, treatment or facilities.
 The school also recognises that teachers and teaching assistants may face new situations, particularly when pupils with severe or complex SEND are taught in a mainstream setting or 'special' targeted provision.